 Late payments make a big impact on your credit score, and not in a good way.
 Pay everything on time or before it is due.
 If you have a history of late payments, put an end to that now.
 If you've missed payments in the past, get back on track and continue to pay the amount due each month.
 Paying accounts on time will not automatically remove a history of late payments from your credit report, but creating a new pattern of timely payments will help you raise your score.

 Your credit cards don't help your credit score if they always sit idle, so do use them.
 Do so sparingly, however, Charge gas or groceries one a month and then pay the credit card balance in full when the bill comes.
 If you must carry a balance, keep it low.
 The goal is to use less than 50% of your available credit at any one time.

-Pay your debt instead of simply transferring it from credit card to credit card in search of a better interest rate.
+Avoid maxing out your credit cards and pay down your debt as quickly as possible.
+When paying down your debt, you need to actually pay it off.
+Don't simply transfer debt from credit card to credit card in search of a better interest rate.
+Potential creditors frown on robbing Peter to pay Paul.
 Remember, the smaller your outstanding balance, the higher your credit score.